-As two actions, you create a wall of tough, pliable, tangled brush bristling with needle-sharp thorns at a point within 20 meters for the duration.
-The wall can have any shape you desire, though it can’t occupy the same space as a creature or object.
-The wall doesn’t need to be vertical or rest on any firm foundation.
+As two actions, you create a wall of tough, pliable, tangled brush bristling with needle-sharp thorns at a point within 20 meters that lasts for the duration.
+The wall can’t occupy the same space as a creature or object and doesn’t need to be vertical, though it needs a firm foundation.

-On a successful save, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.
+On a success, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.

 You can choose to cast this spell without thorns to bridge a chasm or create a ramp.
 If you create a span greater than 4 meters in length, you must halve the size of each panel to create supports.
 You can crudely shape the wall with or without thorns to create crenellations, battlements, and so on.

-When a creature enters the wall’s area for the first time on a turn or starts its turn there, the creature must make a Reflex saving throw.
+A creature that enters the wall’s area for the first time on a turn or starts its turn there must make a Reflex saving throw.

 If you maintain your concentration on this spell for its whole duration, the wall becomes permanent and can’t be dispelled.
 Otherwise, the wall disappears when the spell ends.

-You can increase the damage by 2d8 for each additional mana or psi expended.
+You can increase the damage by 1d8 for each additional mana expended.